 It was the way I felt at that moment.

 The same pertains to our children as well.
-Only hope I have is that they treat their children the way we treat them.
+The only hope I have is that they treat their children the way we treat them.